NeuroJSON/jdata/JData_specification.md

   order (as in MATLAB/FORTRAN); if missing, JData assumes the **row-major** order as default.
 * **`"_ArrayData_"`**: (required) a 1-D row vector (or a rectangular array, see below) storing the serialized array values, assuming the **row-major** element order if `"_ArrayOrder_"` is not specified.
+* **`"_ArrayLabel_"`**: (optional) must be a 1-D array with elements equal or less than the dimensions of the array, which is the length of `"_ArraySize"`.
+The first element defines the name or label, in the form of a string, for the 1st dimension, the 2nd element defines the name for the 2nd dimension, and so on.
+If the label of a dimension is an empty string `""`, it is undefined.
+If any of the element is an array, it further defines the names/labels for the array indices along this dimension.
+This array must be in the form `[["label1", column_start1, column_width1], ["label2", column_start2, ...]]`, where optional intergers `column_start_i` and `column_width_i` define the start and width, respectively, of the array indices that are associated with this label.

 To facilitate the pre-allocation of the buffer for storage of the array in the parser, when an ordered object or map is used to store an array, it is recommended that the `"_ArrayType_"`,